bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 classes `bg-secondary` and `progress-bar-striped` to the outer <samp>&lt;div&gt;</samp> for illustrative purposes of toast transparency only.

+## `<b-toast>` component

+TBD

 ## `<b-toaster>` target component

+The `<b-toaster>` component provides a container where toasts will appear (the _Toaster_).
+Toasters require a unique name, and toasts can be targeted to appear in a specific named toaster.

+In most cases you will not need to directly use this component, as `<b-toast>` will automatically insert a `<t-toaster>` component (appended to `<body>`) if one is not found in the document.
+But sometimes you may want to explicity place a toaster in your app.

+The toaster `name` becomes the ID of the inserted container, and will also be placed as a class name on the container

+Toaster positioning and teh positioning of toasts inside the toaster is driven completely by CSS classes.

+The following "built-in" toaster names (and associated styles) are defined in BootstrapVue's custom SCSS:

+- `b-toaster-top-right`
+- `b-toaster-top-left`
+- `b-toaster-bottom-right`
+- `b-toaster-bottom-left`

+The above toasters place the toasts in a stacked (columnar format).

+`<b-toast>` uses the `b-toaster-top-right` toaster by default.

 TBD